-You might think that if you were incredibly wealthy, you would live a life of opulence.
-Yet some of the richest people in the world live frugally — and regular people can learn something from them.
+When it comes to frugal spending, not even the rich are immune.
+Just like us normal folk, rich people like to bargain for the best deal, even if that means shopping the clearance rack.
+You might think that if you were incredibly wealthy, you have to live a life of opulence, but some of the richest people in the world choose to live frugally — so much so that regular people can learn something from them.

 Sarah Michelle Gellar